ondewo/ondewo-proto-compiler/README.md

 Uses the npm **grpc-tools** and **grpc_tools_node_protoc_ts** to compile the .proto files of the source directory to commonjs service/classes and type definitions to consume those classes in a node client. (uses commonjs,binary options for performant communication)
 Then proceeds to create an entry point file for all resulting classes and creates an npm installable typescript package.

+### Typescript ###

+Uses the **grpc-web** protobuf compiler plugin to compile the .proto files of the source directory to commonjs service/classes and type definitions to consume those classes in typescript. (uses commonjs,binary options for performant communication)
+Then proceeds to create an entry point file for all resulting classes and creates an npm installable typescript package.

 ## How to use? ##

 ### Requirements ###